Slothfulwave612/Coding-Problems/README.md

-# Leetcode-Problems
+# Coding-Problems
-This repository contains Leetcode problems and their solutions.
+This repository contains various coding problems from different platform and their required solution.